rwb27/openflexure_microscope/docs/markdown/1_actuator_assembly.md

 # Actuator assembly
-An actuator, based on an M3 screw, brass nut, and elastic bands, that can precisely and repeatably move a plastic flexure mechanism.

-This assembly is used to actuate each of the three axes of the OpenFlexure Microscope stage.
-It consists of a plastic gear that fits onto an M3 screw, which then pulls up on a brass nut.
+There is one "actuator column" for each of the three axes of the OpenFlexure Microscope stage, to allow you to move the sample in X and Y, or focus the microscope by moving in Z.  It consists of a plastic gear that fits onto an M3 screw, which then pulls up on a brass nut.
 Elastic bands pull down on the nut, tensioning the system.
-This confers two benefits: firstly, it allows us to actuate the flexure mechanism both up and down - doubling the travel - and secondly, it eliminates much of the backlash from the system.
+The elastic band tightens up the mechanism, allowing us to move up and down smoothly.
+Without the elastic band, you will only be able to move in one half of the microscope's range of travel, and the mechanism will be more wobbly.

 # Requirements
 All the parts you need for this step are in the picture below: